This is only a partial list of the plants and seeds we have available, send $2 ($4 foreign) for our complete paper catalog.

 Scrophulariaceae.
 Mounding subshrub 2-4′ tall.
 Pubescent green leaves.
 Clusters of stunning small bell flowers, pink with highlights of purple and yellow.
 A rare species endemic to central Chile.
 A delightful and unusual plant.
 Prefers part shade and moist rich soil.
 Z9a

-Plant 2+ years old $6.50 or 2 for $10.50
+Plant 2+ years old $9.50

 Kageneckia oblonga “Bollen”